 Mage’s Secret package has been challenging to work with in recent metas.
-Saviors of Uldum has added a few solid synergies for the archetype, reinstating its relevance in the meta.
-Since the Mage class’ nerfs it’s less viable than before though, and if you’re looking for a higher win rate Mage deck we’d recommend our guides for Highlander Mage and Control Mage.
+Saviors of Uldum added a few solid synergies for the archetype, reinstating its relevance in the meta, but Descent of Dragons failed to provide much at all for this archetype.
+Since the Mage class’ nerfs it’s less viable than before though, and if you’re looking for a higher win rate Mage deck we’d recommend our guide for Highlander Mage.

 Mage have lost out on two of their strongest cards: Conjurer’s Calling and Luna’s Pocket Galaxy.
 Interestingly enough, Secret Mage was a deck that didn’t rely on these cards heavily, and in the most popular versions of the decks they don’t even use them at all.
 Even so, other Mage decks tend to see a higher win rate, but Secret synergies can catch an unsuspecting opponent rather off-guard.
 We’ve updated our guide below to accommodate the new state of Secret Mage.

 Secret Mage deck list and strategy

 Here is the version of Secret Mage we’re using in the post-nerf days of Saviors of Uldum, and the highest win rate version of the deck available.
 Keep an eye out here for updates and changes!

 |2 x Arcane Flakmage||2 x Sunreaver Spy|

 |2 x Counterspell|

 |2 x Kirin Tor Mage|

 |2 x Splitting Image|